-New MTV dramas in Egypt and India tackle female genital mutilation, sex work
+REFILE-New MTV dramas in Egypt and India tackle female genital mutilation, sex work

 Egypt has one of the highest rates of FGM in the world, and progress on reducing child marriage has stalled, with the practice even rising in some regions, experts say.

-In India, thousands of poor young girls are forced into sex work, often tricked by traffickers who lure them with promises of good jobs or marriage.
+In India, thousands of poor young girls are forced into sex work, often by traffickers who lure them with promises of good jobs or marriage.

 Both series - expected to air in 2018 - will also include plotlines around family planning and gender based violence.